imarc/handbook/frontend.md

 #### Transforms

-Some Content Management Systems, like Craft CMS, allow you to set transforms on images managed via the CMS that dynamically scale and/or crop the image to keep file size down and make sure dimensions align with what's expected on the front-end.
-You can determine the appropriate size by measuring in the original design, or assessing the layout and space where the image will appear on the front-end.
-For instance a full-width background image might need to be set to fit to 1600px wide, while a resource listing image might be cropped to 300px wide x 250px tall.
+Some Content Management Systems, like Craft CMS, allow you to set transforms on images managed via the CMS which allows for images to be manipulated on demand.
+This helps with site performance and speed.
+If a user uploads a 4000x3000 image for a headshot, we can use image transforms to dynamically re-size and crop the image to something reasonable, like 300x300.
+We typically define image transforms within Craft CMS projects.
+See [Craft’s image transforms](https://craftcms.com/docs/3.x/image-transforms.html) documentation for more information.

 ### SVG